Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: Higher charge vortices

+For what concerns the rate of the different instability channels, we find the quite unexpected result that for all values of $\ell$ the rate is strongest for $m=2$ and then decreases with $m$.
+Since the instability of multiply charged vortices is associated to their splitting into an assembly of $\ell$ singly charged vortices, one may have expected the most unstable mode to be at $m=\ell$.
+However our analysis shows that the vortex decay begins with lower-$m$ deformations of the core and the splitting in $\ell$ parts only appears during the later dynamics dominated by nonlinear effects.

+To investigate instead the $\ell$ dependence of the instability, we focus on the (most unstable) $m=2$ channel and for each $\ell$ we perform the infinite-size-limit procedure until the instability bubbles have fully merged into the large-$R$ unstructured continuum illustrated in Figure \ref{fig:S2M2}(d).
+To further remove numerical artifacts, we take the average of the last few $R$-dependent oscillations as the instability rate and the corresponding variance as an estimate of the error on this value.
+The result for vortices up to charge $\ell=10$ is shown in Figure \ref{fig:charge-dependence}, where also the real part of the frequency of the unstable modes is shown.
+Surprisingly the instability rate is highest for the lowest $\ell=2$ charges and decreases continuously while increasing $\ell$.
+This implies that the first stages of the vortex splitting process are slower for higher charge vortices.

-Finally, it is interesting to compare our results to the recent work~\cite{oliveira2014ergoregion} carried out for a \ch{purely} hydrodynamic system for which the gravitational analogy holds exactly.
-By imposing a reflecting boundary condition at a finite radius, it was found that for a given size of the ergoregion all the high-enough $m$ modes are {\ch dynamically unstable, but the instability} is stronger for the lower $m$ unstable modes. \ch{While this hydrodynamic result is fully recovered by our Bogoliubov calculation, we also find an upper bound on the unstable $m$ values.
-Whereas the overall similarity confirms that the nature of the instability is the same in the two cases, the minor yet remarkable differences can be ascribed to the microscopic density profile of the vortex core and, even more importantly, to the superluminal Bogoliubov dispersion that suppresses the instability at large (angular) momenta.} Further evidence in support of this \ch{latter} statement is provided by calculations for a dispersive version of the Schiff--Snyder--Weinberg effect~\cite{giacomellipreparation}, where a similar instability is also found~\cite{fulling1989aspects} \ch{for a spatially homogeneous density.}
+It is now interesting to compare our results to the recent work~\cite{oliveira2014ergoregion} carried out for a purely hydrodynamic system for which the gravitational analogy holds exactly.
+With the aim of studying ergoregion instabilities, this work considers the case of a vortex without a drain and, since the hydrodynamic description breaks down near $r=0$, the KG equation must be supplemented with a reflecting boundary condition at a finite radius.
+For a given size of the ergoregion, the authors then find that all the high-enough $m$ modes are dynamically unstable, but the instability rate is stronger for the lower-$m$ unstable modes.
+The fact that this overall hierarchy of the instability rates of the different $m$-channels is shared by the Bogoliubov and the hydrodynamic calculations confirms that the nature of the instability is indeed the same in the two cases.